nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution to Mac users:**
+<div markdown="span" class="alert alert-warning">:exclamation: **Caution to macOS users:**
 Performing these instructions may result in non-deterministic behaviour of data loading in HouR.
-This was tested on multiple MacOS Systems:
+This was tested on multiple macOS Systems:
 <br/>1.
 Right-click `hour.jar` > Open With > JavaLauncher.app
 <br/>2.
 First-time users may be prompted with a warning that the file was downloaded from the Internet.
 Simply click Open in the prompt to continue.